- How should the chocolates be stored?

 - What chocolates are lactose free?

 The 56% dark chocolate has a very minute amount of dairy in it which is lactose free.
 It is anhydrous milk fat –which is essentially dehydrated milk fat – which actually does not contain lactose.

 Yes.
 Based on the Coeliac Australia guidelines the chocolates are GF.
-All chocolates except the rocky road (the marshmallows have minimal traces of gluten) are GF.
+All chocolates except the licorice bullets.
 The chocolate on its own is GF.
 The ganache fillings do have Wheat based Glucose Syrup.
-This is considered GF as the amount of Gluten is undetectable.
+This is considered GF as any Gluten is undetectable.

 The plain chocolate is nut free.
 However, we will not claim any of our chocolates are nut free as they are made on equipment that we also make chocolates with nuts in it.
 As people with nut allergies are often highly allergic, we will not take the risk to say they are nut free.

 It is a secret recipe.
 However, essentially it is chocolate and either a fruit filling, nuts, alcohol or coffee.
 We use no preservatives.
 Coconut does have a preservative.

 - Do you use Palm Oil?

 There is no palm oil in the chocolate.
 Chocolates with a ganache filling do have a small amount of vegetable oil in them – including rapeseed and palm oil.
 The palm oil is from a certified sustainable source.

 Yes we do.
 We have a range of No added sugar chocolate which contain Maltitol as a sweetener instead of sugar.
 Too much at once can have a laxative effect.